compstat-lmu/randombot_ng/README.md

   2. sample x from N(m, m^2) (i.e. our bounds are mu +/- 1 * sigma)
   3. if x out of technical bounds go back to 2., else return x

-Integers and discrete variables are sampled with equal probabilities.
+Integers and discrete variables are sampled with equal probabilities

 ## Evaluation Strategies
 - 10-fold stratified CV [OpenML Tasks]